Unboxed-Software/solana-course/content/rust-macros.md

 }
 ```

 The macro takes in a `TokenStream` containing the struct to be processed, and uses the `parse_macro_input!` macro to parse it into an `anchor_syn::AccountsStruct` instance.
 The `to_token_stream()` method is then called on this instance to generate the code that implements the `Accounts` trait for the struct.
 This generated code is then returned as a `TokenStream`.
+You can find the source for `anchor_syn::AccountsStruct` [here](https://docs.rs/anchor-syn/0.26.0/src/anchor_syn/lib.rs.html#114-123).

 ### Attribute macro `#[program]`

-The `#[program]` attribute macros an example of is used in the Anchor to define the module containing instruction handlers for a Solana program.
+The `#[program]` attribute macro is an example of an attribute macro used in the Anchor to define the module containing instruction handlers for a Solana program.

 ```rust
 #[program]